ministryofjustice/hmpps-digital-tech-radar/.techradar/data/radar/2022-11-01/CI_-_Jenkins.md

 tags: [hmpps]
 ---

-"An open source automation server which enables developers around the world to reliably build, test, and deploy their software."
+An open source automation server which enables developers around the world to reliably build, test, and deploy their software.